htutwaiphyoe/CS50/README.md

 # CS50 - Introduction to Computer Science

 ## Here is my Journey for CS50x 2020
+### DISCLAIMER
+You can referenc my answers for your assignments but don't copy the code literally without effort to solve the problems.

 ### Week 0 - Scratch
 - Pset 0